ClementBobin/obsidian-markdown-SIO2023-2024/apps/bind9.md

 # BIND9

 BIND9 (Berkeley Internet Name Domain version 9) is an open-source [[DNS]] (Domain Name System) software system.
 It is the most widely used DNS server software on the Internet and is maintained by the Internet Systems Consortium (ISC).
 BIND9 provides a robust and scalable platform for resolving domain names into IP addresses and vice versa, as well as supporting advanced DNS features such as [[DNSSEC]] (DNS Security Extensions), dynamic updates, and incremental zone transfers.
-BIND9 runs on a variety of operating systems, including [[Linux]], [[Unix]], and [[Windows]], and is highly configurable and extensible through the use of plugins and modules.
+BIND9 runs on a variety of operating systems, including [[linux]], [[Unix]], and [[Windows]], and is highly configurable and extensible through the use of plugins and modules.

 Project Homepage: https://www.isc.org/bind/

 ---
 ## Installation

-ISC provides executables for Windows and packages for [Ubuntu](linux/distros/ubuntu.md), [CentOS](linux/distros/centos.md), [Fedora](linux/distros/fedora.md)  and [Debian](linux/distros/debian.md) - BIND 9 ESV, Debian - BIND 9 Stable, Debian - BIND 9 Development version.
+ISC provides executables for Windows and packages for [Ubuntu](ubuntu.md), [CentOS](centos.md), [Fedora](fedora.md)  and [Debian](debian.md) - BIND 9 ESV, Debian - BIND 9 Stable, Debian - BIND 9 Development version.
 Most operating systems also offer BIND 9 packages for their users.
 These may be built with a different set of defaults than the standard BIND 9 distribution, and some of them add a version number of their own that does not map exactly to the BIND 9 version.

 ### Ubuntu Linux